 Are Termites Common in Long Island?

-Yes, although we only have one type of termite here, the bad news is theyโre extremely common.
+Unfortunately, termites are a common problem across the entire United States, and Long Island is no exception.
 Thatโs why itโs important to invest in ongoing termite prevention.
-Getting an annual inspection can help you avoid the headache (and high cost) of treating a full-blown infestation.ย
+Getting annual inspections and regular treatment can help you avoid the headache (and high cost) of treating a full-blown infestation.

-If you want to protect your Long Island home against termites, get in touch with the licensed termite exterminators at Arrow Exterminating!
-Our team has decades of local expertise, and you can trust us for all your termite control needs.
+If you want to protect your Long Island home against termites, get in touch with the licensed termite exterminators at Arrow Exterminating Company, Inc.!
+Our team has decades of local expertise, so we know the most effective ways to keep your property pest-free.